 - Allow donors to manage their recurring donations themselves and update their plans, saving your staff time.

-- Easily collect these regular donations via credit card, ACH (direct deposit), or PayPal.
+- Easily collect these regular donations via credit card, ACH, or PayPal.

 - Get notified when recurring donations fail so that you can take the appropriate action to fix them.

 Ultimately, setting up a recurring donation option increases your chances of securing more contributions over time and allows you to establish a consistent revenue stream.

 Best Virtual Fundraising Example: Habitat for Humanity of Washington, D.C.

 Habitat for Humanity of Washington, D.C. is a network of area professionals working to make a difference in their community by eliminating poverty housing in the District.
 Through membership dues, they’re steadily fulfilling their vision of improving the lives of those most in need by improving their living situation.